Technology Assurance Group

 • Strengthen the strategic partnership between the MTSP and the client

-For MTSPs, implementing a robust QBR process can yield numerous benefits:
+For MTSPs, implementing a robust SBR process can yield numerous benefits:

 1. Enhanced Client Relationships